rinshadkv/flowchart-assignment/README.md

 ### Deployed link

-You can also use the deployed version of the application (hosted on the free-tier, so availability may vary,maybe its takes to time to load some contents): https://flowchart-oppq.onrender.com/
+You can also use the deployed version of the application (hosted on the free tier so  availability may vary, maybe its takes time to load some contents): https://flowchart-oppq.onrender.com/

 ## Swagger Documentation